 More: For more help with baby led weaning and how to help your baby succeed with eating, be sure to check out this article with a comprehensive guide to baby led weaning and first baby foods!

-I hate the thought of scaring anyone, but I do want parents to be prepared.
-Your baby is likely to have one or more episodes during their time learning to eat that will appear to be very close to choking.
 Know that it is rare for babies to truly choke, but that is why it is important that you practice safe feeding habits and are always monitoring your baby with food.
 Someone in your house should also be up to date on infant CPR.
-This is not specific to baby self-feeding, but really, any type of feeding!
+This is not specific to baby led weaning, but really, any type of feeding!
 Safety should always come first.